 Note: This list will updated with new Marvel movies every time they come out.
-Given that, make sure to come back here to see how upcoming movies such as Spider-Man: Homecoming, Thor: Ragnarok, Black Panther and other Marvel movies rank on this list!
+Given that, make sure to come back here to see how upcoming movies such as Thor: Ragnarok, Black Panther, New Mutants and other Marvel movies rank on this list!

-***Updated with Doctor Strange, Logan, and Guardians of the Galaxy: Vol. 2***
+***Updated with Doctor Strange, Logan, Guardians of the Galaxy: Vol. 2, and Spider-Man: Homecoming***

 - Release Date: January 8th, 2005

 - Cast: Jennifer Garner, Kirsten Prout, Goran Višnjić, Will Yun Lee